Memory deallocation error running MicroBooNE reconstruction

 ================================================================================================ ==== MemoryTracker General SUMMARY (all numbers in units of Mbytes) Peak virtual memory usage (VmPeak) : 2258.38 Mbytes Peak resident set size usage (VmHWM): 1476.57 Mbytes ProcessStep Module ID Vsize RSS ================================================================================================ ====== Module Construction out1:RootOutput 0 0.121 Module Construction rns:RandomNumberSaver 0 0.090 . . .
 Module Construction pmtrackT0RecoLoose:T0RecoAnodeCathodePiercing 0 0 Aborted

-#7 Updated by Gianluca Petrillo over 2 years ago
+#7 Updated by Gianluca Petrillo about 3 years ago

 So far, I have collected the following evidence: